renpy/renpy/sphinx/source/config.rst

     If true, Ren'Py will attempt to determine the name of the language to use based on the locale of the player's system.
-If successful, this languagfe will be used as the default language.
+If successful, this language will be used as the default language.

 .. var:: config.enter_sound = None